UCLU/election_livestats/README.md

 There is also a "view election live statistics" permission that you will need to configure before the live statistics page is visible.

+You may need to open port 3000 on your firewall (e.g. on Ubuntu, `ufw allow 3000/tcp`).

 Running
 -------